NobleCaos/Baystation12-Lore/Species/The Tajara.md

 **Behavior**

 Tajara have a strong tendency towards loyalty and cooperation from their old slavemaster regime.
 Younger Tajara tend to be a lot more forward and expressive than their older counterparts, this is due to travel and education becoming more accessible.
 Tajara that are older than fifty years old tend to be less educated.
 This means that there is a massive educational gap and other such things are also fairly large.
 Tajara have a just as wide emotional range as humans, but older ones tend to show less of it.
 It is advisable for staff to make use of the loyalty and cooperation in their line of work.
-NanoTrasen does not openly advocate for non-human or -skrell command staff, but it is acceptable.
-A Tajara would have to work very hard and be extremely humble to have a shot at becoming a command member.
-However, a Tajara captain is not acceptable in any way.

 ## The People of Ahdomai